CraigChamberlain/ImportIcal/README.md

 # ImportIcal
-Module containing Cmdlts to create and assemble objects from the [Ical.Net](https://github.com/ical-org/ical.net) library.
+Module containing Cmdlets to create and assemble objects from the [Ical.Net](https://github.com/ical-org/ical.net) library.

 I have made a variety of parameter sets in an attempt to make it easy to assemble a valid Calender object in reference to the specification [rfc2445](https://www.rfc-editor.org/rfc/rfc2445).